PEANUTS: a software for the automatic computation of solar neutrino flux and its propagation within Earth: Quick start guide

 \begin{lstpy} Energy: 15

 Neutrinos: dm21: 7.42e-05 dm3l: 2.51e-03 theta12: 5.83638e-01 theta23: 8.5521e-01 theta13: 1.49575e-01 delta: 3.40339

 Solar: fraction: "hep" flux: true spectrum: "distorted" \end{lstpy}

-The \yaml file must contain the \py{Energy} and \py{Neutrinos} nodes, as well as either the \py{Solar} or \py{Earth} nodes, or both of them.
+The \yaml file must contain the \py{Energy} and \py{Neutrinos} nodes, as well as either the \py{Vacuum}, \py{Solar} or \py{Earth} nodes.
+The \py{Solar} and \py{Earth} nodes can appear simultaneously to combine the effects, whereas the \py{Vacuum} node cannot be combined with either.
 The \py{Energy} node must simply contain a real number representing the neutrino energy in MeV.
 The \py{Neutrinos} node can either contain a map of the neutrino parameters, as in the example above, or a single string with the location of a SLHA file (provided \textsf{pyslha} is installed), always relative to the location of the \py{run_peanuts.py} executable, in the following way \begin{lstpy} Neutrinos: "examples/example_slha.slha2" \end{lstpy}

-The \py{Solar} node must contain a map with at least an entry for the neutrino fraction \py{fraction}, as above.
+The \py{Solar} node must contain a map with at least an entry for the neutrino fraction \py{fraction}.
+As above, the list of available neutrino fractions is \py{["pp", "hep", "7Be", "8B", "13N", "15O", "17F"]}.
 By default, this will compute and print the probabilities of oscillation at Sun exit for all flavour eigenstates, but it can be disabled with the entry \py{probabilities: false}.
 Additionally, one can choose to print the total flux with \py{flux:true} (defaults to \py{false}) and the distorted or undistorted spectrum with \py{spectrum:"distorted"} or \py{spectrum:"undistorted"}, both of which are disabled by default.
 Lastly one can select the specific solar model to use with the entry \py{solar_model}, the flux file with \py{flux_file} and the spectrum files with the entry \py{spectra}.
 Note that if the solar model is not known to \peanuts, in addition to the path to the relevant files, one must provide the location within those files where the information can be found, that is the entries \py{fluxrows}, \py{fluxcols}, \py{fluxscale}, \py{distrow}, \py{radiuscol}, \py{densitycol} and \py{fractioncols}, in the format described above in Section \ref{sec:solar}.